Though I’m interested in all types of viols, I’m currently focused on the late 16th through late

 This type of construction was only identified with certainty in surviving instruments about 40 years ago but is now well documented.
 Nothing was written down as to tell us exactly why this method of construction was used but bending and assembling strips of bent wood was a fairly common technique used in those days, barrel and ship making being obvious examples and was

 also in use in the construction of other instruments, like the backs of lutes.

 -Below, the center 3 "staves" which form the majority of the front, bent to shape and then

 Was this method used because wood wide enough for two piece tops was more rare and expensive or were the makers of these instruments so skilled at the art of bending and joining pieces of wood that it was actually less work than carving from thick wedges?
 Was it to economize, where 2 or even 3 bent fronts could be made from the same amount of wood needed for a single front, fully carved from 2 wedges?

 Or did they understand that from an engineering point of view, this is a very important feature?
 The wood fibers of the front follow through the complex, curving shapes, almost as if it had grown that way, making it stronger than a fully carved top which has areas of "run out" …places where the fibers are are not parallel to shapes of the arching, passing in one side and out the other, which weakens it and requires more thickness to achieve the same strength.

-The natural virtue of the design allows for making the tops thinner and lighter than the fully carved version, capable of making durable, resilient fronts that are resonant and responsive …and that ultimately have their own characteristic sound.
-A subtle thing but essential for reproducing the sound of this design.
+The natural virtue of the design allows for making the tops thinner and lighter than a fully carved one and is capable of making durable, resilient tops that when part of a well made instrument, are resonant and responsive and that ultimately, have their own characteristic sound.

 There are many other elements that combine to make a successful instrument and of course,